There aren’t many topics that are more polarizing than vaccines for your dog.

 Do your homework and read our chart before you go.

 If your veterinarian presses you to over-vaccinate your dog with core vaccines, you can draw her attention to Dr Schultz’s research.
 Dr Schultz’s studies show the minimum duration of immunity that likely protects your dog for life once he’s had his core vaccines as a puppy or adult.

 If your vet needs more convincing, you can ask for titers to confirm your dog’s protected.
 Some vets charge an exorbitant amount for titers (perhaps because they really don’t want to do them) and some may even refuse.

-If that’s the case, you can ask your vet to draw the blood for you (usually about a $15 to $20 charge) and then send it yourself to Hemopet for testing.
+If that’s the case, you can ask your vet to draw the blood for you (usually about a $20 charge) and then send it yourself to Hemopet for testing.
 You can submit your titer request on Hemopet’s website.
-A distemper and parvo titer costs only $52 and you can ship the vial of blood for about $6 via a US Postal Service Small Flat Rate Box.
+A distemper and parvo titer costs a little over $50 and you can ship the vial of blood cheaply via a US Postal Service Priority Mail Small Flat Rate Box.